-Never before has mental health been a topic so crucial to the very fabric of our society and community so learning how to help men with their mental health is a skill we could all benefit from to help the men in our life.
+Never before has mental health been a topic so crucial to the very fabric of our society and community.
+Learning how to help men with their mental health is a skill we could all benefit from to help the men in our life.

-Helping men with their mental health starts with education.
-It starts with support systems, guidance and accountability in an environment in which men can learn how to be the best versions of themselves.
+Education must be a starting factor if we are to help men with their mental health.
+It starts with support systems, guidance and accountability in an environment in which boys and men can learn and relearn how to be the best versions of themselves.

 As I always say, the first step to change is awareness, and awareness is exactly what we need in order to start understanding that the current narrative isn’t working.
 For example: